mpjunaid/Phylotree/README.md

 ```

-Load the tree from the pecto-newick-trees folder
+Load trees from the pecto-newick-trees folder

 # Our Application looks the following when two trees are loaded